basedhound/stock-market_next/README.md

 ## <a name="introduction">✨ Introduction</a>

-AI-powered Nike-style eCommerce built with Devin AI, Next.js, Drizzle ORM, and Better Auth!
-Devin generates your product pages, cart, and checkout flows—powered by Stripe payments and a PostgreSQL (Neon) backend.
-Featuring a clean, modular UI and tools tailored for devs who want to ship fast.
+AI-powered modern stock market app built with Next.js, Shadcn, Better Auth, and Inngest!
+Track real-time prices, set personalized alerts, explore company insights, and manage watchlists.
+The admin dashboard allows managing stocks, publishing news, and monitoring user activity, while event-driven workflows power automated alerts, AI-driven daily digests, earnings notifications, and sentiment analysis—perfect for devs who want a dynamic, real-time financial platform.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.

 <a href="https://discord.com/invite/n6EdbFJ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e" /></a>

 ## <a name="tech-stack">⚙️ Tech Stack</a>
+- **[Arcjet](https://arcjet.com/)** is a developer-first security toolkit for Node.js and Next.js applications.
+It provides protections like bot detection, rate limiting, email validation, and form attack mitigation with minimal setup.

 - **[Better Auth](https://www.better-auth.com/)** is a framework-agnostic authentication and authorization library for TypeScript.
-It provides built-in support for email and password authentication, social sign-on (Google, GitHub, Apple, and more), and multi-factor authentication, simplifying user authentication and account management.
+It provides built-in support for email/password login, social sign-on (Google, GitHub, Apple, and more), and multi-factor authentication, simplifying user authentication and account management.

-- **[Devin AI](https://docs.devin.ai/get-started/devin-intro)** is an autonomous AI software engineer by Cognition Labs that independently plans, writes, debugs, and deploys full applications from natural language prompts.
-It integrates with tools like Slack, Linear, and Jira to manage tasks and pull requests, and learns new technologies on the fly by reading documentation.

-- **[Drizzle ORM](https://orm.drizzle.team/docs/overview)** is a lightweight and performant TypeScript ORM designed with developer experience in mind.
-It provides a seamless interface between application code and database operations while maintaining high performance and reliability.

-- **[Neon](https://neon.com/)** is a fully managed, serverless PostgreSQL database platform.
-It offers features like instant provisioning, autoscaling, and database branching, enabling developers to build scalable applications without managing infrastructure.
+- **[Inngest](https://www.inngest.com/)** is a platform for event-driven workflows and background jobs.
+It allows developers to build reliable, scalable automated processes such as real-time alerts, notifications, and AI-powered workflows.

+- **[MongoDB](https://www.mongodb.com/)** is a flexible, high-performance NoSQL database.
+It stores data in JSON-like documents, supports dynamic schemas, and provides robust features for scalability, replication, and querying.

 - **[Next.js](https://nextjs.org/docs)** is a powerful React framework for building full-stack web applications.
-It simplifies development with features like server-side rendering, static site generation, and API routes, enabling developers to focus on building products and shipping quickly.
+It provides server-side rendering, static site generation, and API routes, allowing developers to create optimized and scalable apps quickly.

-- **[PostgreSQL](https://www.postgresql.org/)** is a powerful, open-source relational database system known for its reliability, data integrity, and robust feature set.
-It supports advanced data types, full ACID compliance, and extensibility, making it suitable for a wide range of applications.

-- **[Stripe](https://stripe.com/)** is a payment gateway that enables businesses to accept, process, and manage various payment methods, such as credit cards, debit cards, and digital wallets, in a secure and efficient manner.
-It simplifies the payment process for developers and businesses alike.
+- **[Shadcn](https://ui.shadcn.com/docs)** is an open-source library of fully customizable, accessible React components.
+It helps teams rapidly build consistent, visually appealing UIs while allowing full control over design and layout.

+- **[TailwindCSS](https://tailwindcss.com/)** is a utility-first CSS framework that allows developers to build custom, responsive designs quickly without leaving their HTML.
+It provides pre-defined classes for layout, typography, colors, and more.

-- **[TypeScript](https://www.typescriptlang.org/)** is a superset of JavaScript that adds static typing, providing better tooling, code quality, and error detection for developers.
-It is ideal for building large-scale applications and enhances the development experience.
+- **[TypeScript](https://www.typescriptlang.org/)** is a statically typed superset of JavaScript that improves code quality, tooling, and error detection.
+It is ideal for building large-scale applications and enhances maintainability.

-- **[Zustand](https://zustand-demo.pmnd.rs)** is a minimal, hook-based state management library for React.
-It lets you manage global state with zero boilerplate, no context providers, and excellent performance through selective state subscriptions.

 ## <a name="features">🔋 Features</a>

-👉 **Landing Page**: A fast, engaging homepage that introduces your brand and products with smooth animations and clear calls to action.

-👉 **Product Listing Page**: Browse all products with filters, sorting, and real-time availability—powered by Devin AI-generated content for dynamic updates.

-👉 **Auth Pages**: Secure and seamless user signup, login, and password recovery using Better Auth, ensuring smooth access without backend hassles.

-👉 **Product Details Page**: Detailed product info, images, and reviews with AI-enhanced descriptions to help customers make confident buying decisions.

-👉 **Cart Page**: Intuitive cart management allowing users to add, remove, and update quantities, with instant price recalculations and persistent state via Zustand.

-👉 **Order Page**: Track order history and status with reliable data stored in PostgreSQL (Neon), plus secure payments handled by Stripe integration.
+👉 **Stock Dashboard**: Track real-time stock prices with interactive line and candlestick charts, including historical data, and filter stocks by industry, performance, or market cap.

+👉 **Watchlist & Alerts**: Create a personalized watchlist, set alert thresholds for price changes or volume spikes, and receive instant email notifications to stay on top of the market.

+👉 **Company Insights**: Explore detailed financial data such as PE ratio, EPS, revenue, recent news, filings, analyst ratings, and sentiment scores for informed decision-making.

+👉 **Admin Dashboard**: Manage listed companies, update company profiles, publish market news and announcements, and monitor user activity and engagement efficiently.

+👉 **Real-Time Workflows**: Powered by **Inngest**, automate event-driven processes like price updates, alert scheduling, automated reporting, and AI-driven insights.

+👉 **AI-Powered Alerts & Summaries**: Generate personalized market summaries, daily digests, and earnings report notifications, helping users track performance and make data-driven decisions.

+👉 **Customizable Notifications**: Fine-tune alerts and notifications based on user watchlists and preferences for a highly personalized experience.

+👉 **Analytics & Insights**: Gain insights into user behavior, stock trends, and engagement metrics, enabling smarter business and trading decisions.

 And many more, including code architecture and reusability.